karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 Instead of focusing solely on economic strength, we examined broader factors - like life expectancy, access to education, and overall standard of living - to understand their influence on Olympic success.
 For a historical perspective, we used the Augmented Human Development Index (AHDI), developed by the Rafael del Pino Foundation [^8].
 AHDI expands upon the traditional HDI by including political and civil freedoms, providing a more holistic view of a country's development.
 Could this be the missing piece in explaining why some countries consistently outperform others?

-The bar chart compares the 20 focus countries by their average AHDI and their Olympic medal counts over the last fifty years [Fig. 10].
+The bar chart in Figure 10 compares countries by their average AHDI and their Olympic medal counts over the last fifty years.

 <iframe src="/assets/ahdi_barPlot.html" height="600px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 10.